Ed Sullivan: Personality

 During Jackie Mason's October 1964 performance on a show that had been shortened by ten minutes due to an address by President Lyndon Johnson, Sullivan—on-stage but off-camera—signaled Mason that he had two minutes left by holding up two fingers.
 Sullivan's signal distracted the studio audience, and to television viewers unaware of the circumstances, it seemed as though Mason's jokes were falling flat.
 Mason, in a bid to regain the audience's attention, cried, "I'm getting fingers here!" and made his own frantic hand gesture: "Here's a finger for you!"
 Videotapes of the incident are inconclusive as to whether Mason's upswept hand (which was just off-camera) was intended to be an indecent gesture, but Sullivan was convinced that it was, and banned Mason from future appearances on the program.
-Mason later insisted that he did not know what the "middle finger" meant, and that he did not make the gesture anyway.
+Mason later said that he did not know what the "middle finger" meant, and that he did not make the gesture anyway.
 In September 1965, Sullivan—who, according to Mason, was "deeply apologetic"—brought Mason on the show for a "surprise grand reunion".
 "He said they were old pals," Nachman wrote, "news to Mason, who never got a repeat invitation."
 Mason added that his earning power "... was cut right in half after that.
 I never really worked my way back until I opened on Broadway in 1986."

 When the Byrds performed on December 12, 1965, David Crosby got into a shouting match with the show's director.
 They were never asked to return.

 Sullivan decided that "Girl, we couldn't get much higher", from the Doors' signature song "Light My Fire", was too overt a reference to drug use, and directed that the lyric be changed to "Girl, we couldn't get much better" for the group's September 1967 appearance.
 The band members "nodded their assent", according to Doors biographer Ben Fong-Torres, then sang the song as written.
 After the broadcast, producer Bob Precht told the group, "Mr. Sullivan wanted you for six more shows, but you'll never work the Ed Sullivan Show again."
 Jim Morrison replied, "Hey, man, we just did the Ed Sullivan Show."